Caleul/spine-scan/README.md

 1. Run the Docker container:

-**Alert:** You first need to start the docker-desktop application.
+> **Warning:** You first need to start the docker-desktop application.

 ```bash
 docker-compose up
 ```

-**Notice:** On the first run, Docker will download the image used in the project.
+> **Notice:** On the first run, Docker will download the image used in the project.

-2. In the docker log there will be a link to the Jupyter Notebook.
+> In the docker log there will be a link to the Jupyter Notebook.

 ## Usage